Robert M. La Follette: Death and legacy

 La Follette died in Washington, D.C., of a cardiovascular disease, complicated by bronchitis and pneumonia, on June 18, 1925, four days after his 70th birthday.
 He was buried in the Forest Hill Cemetery on the near west side of Madison, Wisconsin.
-After his death, his senate seat was offered to his wife, Belle Case La Follette, but she declined the offer.
-Subsequently, his son Robert M. La Follette Jr. was elected the senator from Wisconsin.
+After his death, his Senate seat was offered to his wife, Belle Case La Follette, but she declined the offer.
+Subsequently, his son Robert M. La Follette Jr. was elected to the seat.

 After her husband's death, Belle Case remained an influential figure and editor.
 By the mid-1930s, the La Follettes had reformed the Progressive Party on the state level in the form of the Wisconsin Progressive Party.
 The party quickly, if briefly, became the dominant political power in the state, electing seven Progressive congressmen in 1934 and 1936.
 Their younger son, Philip La Follette, was elected Governor of Wisconsin, while their older son, Robert M. La Follette Jr., succeeded his father as senator.
 La Follette's daughter, Fola La Follette, was a prominent suffragette and labor activist and was married to the playwright George Middleton.
 A grandson, Bronson La Follette, served several terms as the Attorney General of Wisconsin and was the 1968 Democratic gubernatorial nominee.
 La Follette has also influenced numerous other progressive politicians outside of Wisconsin, including Floyd B. Olson, Upton Sinclair, Fiorello La Guardia, and Wayne Morse.
 Senator and 2020 presidential candidate Bernie Sanders has frequently been compared to La Follette.